ritvikrao/public_systems_projects/Lab10_xv6/README.md

 **Discuss with your partner:**

 - *In a sentence, what does types.h contain?*
+- *Types.h contains the definitions of types such as uint and ushort for use in xv6.*
 - *In a sentence, what does stat.h contain?*
+- *stat.h contains the definition of a struct that keeps track of a file's type, size, disk location, inode number, and number of links to the file.*
 - *In a sentence, what does user.h contain?
 List some functions that you have used before*
+- *user.h contains the system calls for xv6.
+We hvae used many of the string operations such as printf, strcpy, strchr, and others.
+We have also used malloc, free, and sbrk for memory allocation, and we have also done things such as mkdir and dup. *

 # Part 5 - Implementing a System Call (Extending xv6 further).